Amaranth: Potential adverse effects

+The stalks may have sharp spines that need to be removed before consumption.

 Uses

-All parts of the plant are considered edible, and it is well established as a highly nutritious and stress-tolerant crop particularly well-suited for climate change-related stress if cultivated with agrivoltaics.
-Stalks may have sharp spines that need to be removed before consumption.
-Amaranth is high in oxalates, but this may be partially offset by its high calcium content.
+All parts of the plant are considered edible.
+It is well established as a highly nutritious and stress-tolerant crop well-suited for climate change-related stress if cultivated with agrivoltaics.
+Its high oxalic content may be partially offset by its yield of calcium.

+The genus also contains several well-known ornamental plants such as A. caudatus and A. hypochondriacus.